 The biomedical research community faces daunting challenges to better understand the nature of infectious diseases, which account for more than one-third of all deaths worldwide.
-Long standing pandemics caused by HIV/AIDS, malaria and TB kill more than 8 million people annually; viral hepatitis, sexually-transmitted viral and bacterial diseases, hospital and community-associated infections, and fungal infections are major threats to human health.
+Long standing pandemics caused by HIV/AIDS, malaria and tuberculosis (TB) kill more than 8 million people annually.
+Viral hepatitis, sexually transmitted viral and bacterial diseases, hospital and community-associated infections, and fungal infections are major threats to human health.
 Complex interactions among humans, microbes, animals and the environment create niches for the emergence of new infectious agents or variant of old ones.
-Disease threats like SARS, the 2009 H1N1 influenza pandemic, and new drug-resistant bacterial, fungal and viral threats continue to emerge each year.
+Disease threats like SARS, Avian influenza, Chikungunya, Ebola, and new drug-resistant bacterial, fungal and viral threats emerge each year.

 PHRI was established in New York City seven decades ago as a freestanding research institute that emphasized the application of basic science knowledge to address major health issues.
-In 2002, PHRI moved to the International Center for Public Health (ICPH), a specialized facility for infectious diseases research on the Newark campus of UMDNJ-New Jersey Medical School (NJMS).
-In December 2006, PHRI was acquired by UMDNJ and formally established as a strategic research Center within NJMS; all PHRI faculty members hold academic appointments at UMDNJ.
+In 2002, PHRI moved to the International Center for Public Health (ICPH), a specialized facility for infectious diseases research on the Newark campus of the New Jersey Medical School (NJMS).
+In December 2006, PHRI was acquired by UMDNJ (Now Rutgers University) and formally established as a strategic research Center within NJMS; all PHRI faculty members hold academic appointments at NJMS and Rutgers University.

 The future of biomedical research is clouded by uncertainties in funding from the federal government.
 Yet, we are optimistic that there will always be support for innovative science that has the potential to improve human health.
-It is this spirit of innovation that has sustained research excellence at PHRI for many decades and will propel us into the future as a major force in combating the threat of infectious diseases.
+It is this spirit of innovation, along with unwavering dedication, which has sustained research excellence at PHRI for many decades and will propel us into the future as a major global force in combating the threat of infectious diseases.